For a list of student documentaries produced in the Culture and Media Program click here.

 / ANTH GA 1218-19 & ANTH GA 1218-19

 COURSE DESCRIPTIONS (REQUIRED)

-In the last decade, a new field — the ethnography of media — has emerged as an exciting new arena of research.
+In the last decade, the ethnographic study of media practices has emerged as an exciting arena of research.
 While claims about media in peoples lives are made on a daily basis, surprisingly little research has actually attempted to look at how media is part of the naturally occurring lived realities of people’s lives.
-In the last decade, anthropologists and media scholars interested in film, television, and video have been turning their attention increasingly beyond the text and empiricist notions of audiences, (stereotypically associated with the ethnography of media), to consider, ethnographically, the complex social worlds in which media is produced, circulated and consumed, at home and elsewhere.
-This work theorizes media studies from the point of view of cross-cultural ethnographic realities and anthropology from the perspective of new spaces of communication focusing on the social, economic and political life of media and how it makes a difference in the daily lives of people as a practice, whether in production, reception, or circulation.
+In the last decade, anthropologists and media scholars interested in film, television, video, and digital media have been turning their attention increasingly beyond the text and empiricist notions of audiences, to consider, ethnographically, the complex social and cultural worlds as well as political economies in which media are produced, circulated and consumed, at home, in theaters, on phones, and elsewhere.
+This work theorizes film/media studies from the point of view of cross-cultural ethnographic realities and anthropology from the perspective of new spaces of communication focusing on the social, economic and political life of media and how it makes a difference in the daily lives of people as a practice, whether in production, reception, or circulation.

-THE SEMINAR IS RESTRICTED TO STUDENTS IN THE PROGRAM IN CULTURE AND MEDIA.
+THE SEMINAR IS RESTRICTED TO STUDENTS IN THE CERTIFICATE PROGRAM IN CULTURE AND MEDIA.
 IT IS LIMITED TO TEN STUDENTS AND REQUIRES PERMISSION OF THE INSTRUCTOR.
 Culture & Media I and Sight and Sound Documentary (summer session) are mandatory pre-requisites.
-There is no lab fee, but students are expected to provide their own videotapes.
-For a list of recent student documentaries click here.

 Culture, Meaning and Society ANTH-GA 1222 (Rogers)